Viscoelasticity of suspension of red blood cells under oscillatory shear flow: INTRODUCTION

-Therefore, the objective of this study is to clarify the relationship between the behaviour of individual RBCs under small (SAOS) and large (LAOS) amplitude oscillatory shear flows and the viscoelastic character of dense suspension of RBCs.
+Therefore, the objective of this study is to clarify the relationship between the behavior of individual RBCs especially under SAOS flows and the viscoelastic character of dense suspension of RBCs.
 The contribution of the individual deformed RBC to the bulk suspension rheology is quantified by the stresslet tensor~\citep{Batchelor1970}.
 Here, the RBC is modeled as a biconcave capsule, whose membrane follows the Skalak constitutive law~\citep{Skalak1973}.
-The internal and external fluid of the RBCs are modeled as Newtonian fluids and solved by the lattice-Boltzmann method, while the membrane mechanics with a finite-element method.
+The internal and external fluid of the RBCs are modeled as Newtonian fluids and solved by the lattice-Boltzmann method (LBM), while the membrane mechanics with a finite-element method.
 The fluid and structure are fully coupled by an immersed boundary method~\citep{Peskin2002}.
-We resort to GPU computing to speed-up the above-mentioned numerical procedure.
-Note that the same tools have been successfully applied to the analysis of the bulk suspension rheology of RBCs under steady shear flow in \cite{Takeishi2019}.
+We resort to graphics processing unit (GPU) computing to speed-up the above-mentioned numerical procedure.
+The same tools have been successfully applied to the analysis of the bulk suspension rheology of RBCs under steady shear flow in Takeishi \textit{et al.}~\cite{Takeishi2019}.

-The remainder of this paper is organised as follows.
-Section 2 gives the problem statement and numerical methods.
-Section 3 presents the numerical results for dense suspensions of RBCs, and the effect of parameters such as viscosity ratio $\lambda$, capillary number, and volume fraction of RBCs on the viscoelastic behaviour, characterised by the storage and loss moduli.
-Section 4 presents a discussion of the main findings, followed by a summary of the main conclusions.